MubTaXim/AFK-V2/README.md

 npm start
 ```
 ## Configuration

 You can configure the bot settings by modifying the code in index.js.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+However, commercial use is not permitted without explicit permission from the author.
+Please see the LICENSE file for more details.

 ## Author

 [Mubtasim Hasan](https://github.com/MubTaXim)